Dr. Gary Kaplan on the recent Warwick Business School NHS partnership evaluation

 Executive Roundtable: Lessons from the NHS-VMI Partnership Evaluation

-Join our executive leadership panel for a virtual roundtable discussion and learn about crucial lessons from Warwick Business School’s recently published independent study of the NHS-VMI partnership.
+Our leadership roundtable shares inspiring lessons and guidance based on Warwick Business School’s recently published independent study of the NHS-VMI partnership.